Book of Exodus: Summary

 Moses reunites with his brother Aaron and, returning to Egypt, convenes the Israelite elders, preparing them to go into the wilderness to worship God.
 Pharaoh refuses to release the Israelites from their work for the festival, and so God curses the Egyptians with ten terrible plagues, such as a river of blood, an outbreak of frogs, and the thick darkness.
 Moses is commanded by God to fix the spring month of Aviv at the head of the Hebrew calendar.
-The Israelites are to take a lamb on the 10th day of the month, sacrifice the lamb on the 14th day, daub its blood on their mezuzot—doorposts and lintels, and to observe the Passover meal that night, during the full moon.
-The 10th plague comes that night, causing the death of all Egyptian firstborn sons, prompting Pharaoh to expel the Israelites.
+The Israelites are to take a lamb on the 10th day of the month, sacrifice the lamb on the 14th day, daub its blood on their mezuzot (doorposts) and lintels and to observe the Passover meal that night, during the full moon.
+The 10th plague comes that night, causing the death of all Egyptian firstborn sons and prompting Pharaoh to expel the Israelites.
 Regretting his decision, Pharaoh commands his chariot army after the Israelites, who appear trapped at the Red Sea.
 God parts the sea, allowing the Israelites to pass through, before drowning Pharaoh's pursuing forces.

 As desert life proves arduous, the Israelites complain and long for Egypt, but God miraculously provides manna for them to eat and water to drink.
 The Israelites arrive at the mountain of God, where Moses's father-in-law Jethro visits Moses; at his suggestion, Moses appoints judges over Israel.
-God asks whether they will agree to be his people – They accept.
+God asks whether they will agree to be his people – they accept.
 The people gather at the foot of the mountain, and with thunder and lightning, fire and clouds of smoke, the sound of trumpets, and the trembling of the mountain, God appears on the peak, and the people see the cloud and hear the voice (or possibly sound) of God.
 God tells Moses to ascend the mountain.
 God pronounces the Ten Commandments (the Ethical Decalogue) in the hearing of all Israel.
 Moses goes up the mountain into the presence of God, who pronounces the Covenant Code of ritual and civil law and promises Canaan to them if they obey.
 Moses comes down from the mountain and writes down God's words, and the people agree to keep them.
 God calls Moses up the mountain again, where he remains for forty days and forty nights, after which he returns, bearing the set of stone tablets.